Skip to content

 β†’ Others: β‰₯ Moderate

-• Include in agreement Intellectual Property and exploitation rights (Rc3)
+• Include in consortium agreement IP and exploitation rights provisions (Rc3)

 β†’ Data catalogue using DCAT vocabulary

-β†’ A data management system with contextualised metadata capacities
+β†’ Data management system with contextualised metadata (JSON-LD, RDF, NGSI-LD)

 β†’ Identity and access management (OAuth2, OpenID Connect, Verifiable Credentials)